 Our children learn the importance of self-care by living with us, watching us and witnessing our fullness or our exhaustion.
 Building a practice a self-care, even 10 minutes a day can shift your energy, and return you to center.
 Imagine when you are completely lost and you turn on your navigation and see that pin drop indicating, "you are here."
 Self-care is that pin drop on your navigation system.
 It will look different with each person and their respective needs; we all know the things that bring us back to center ... the tricky part is simply making time in your day.

 Embrace self-care as a devotion to you and your family, rather than a task or job.
 Use the lens of love and warmth to invite the intention to care for yourself each day.
-Mothers need to be mothered too!
+Parents need to be nurtured too!
 One easy thing you can do to practice self-care and self-love is to create some affirmations.
 Perhaps an affirmation from the part inside that is hurting or most depleted.
 This one pictured below is from the Bless You Mom self-care cards found on Harmony Rose Wellness.
 Start your practice with whatever you can, one baby step at a time.
 I have some suggestions below.

 Simple ideas for self-care: